mpp-doric/Android-Security-Reference/vulns/checklist.md

   - Info: Can listen to all keypresses, and have access to view hierarchy via Accessability API
   - Check if any custom [AccessabilityService](http://developer.android.com/reference/android/accessibilityservice/AccessibilityService.html) active as has access to all View objects and

-#Vuln: Data Leakage
+# Vuln: Data Leakage

 - Vuln: Log output
     - Compile time obfuscator tools strip out
 - Vuln: Exception output
     - Global exception handler so not output to log
 - Vuln: Intent Extras
     - Dont pass sensitive data in intent extras and can be read / spoofed
+    	- `ActivityManager.getRecentTasks()`
+	- Deprecated in API 21
 - Vuln: Persisted Background State
     - Detail: Android Bundle - Activity / Fragment Saved State `Bundle` - OS may keep in memory for a while and also ambigous if written to disk when process killed
     - dont write sensitive stuff in Bundles.
 See `Vuln: Screen Caches` above for more.
 - Vuln: Application Backups
     - `allowBackups=false` in manifest to disable auto backups

-#Vuln: Rooted Device
+# Vuln: Rooted Device

 - Mitigation: Root detection
 	- looks for common root mgmt apps